I have a fun Diamond quilt block tutorial for you today!

 Now you’ll have an HRT block that measures 2.5″ x 4.5″.
 Perfect.

-Create the Centre Diamond
+Create the Center Diamond Pattern

 Next step is to place the solid square and HRT unit right sides together, lining the square up on the corner of the patterned triangle.
 The diagonal should be oriented as shown below: